-Bosnia: Construction of HPP Vranduk should be completed by 2020, Strabag-Koncar contractors18.
-March 2016. / SEE Energy News
+Bosnia: Construction of HPP Vranduk should be completed by 2020, Strabag-Koncar contractors, SEE Energy News

 Implementation of the project to build power plant Vranduk on the Bosna River has started.
 Business in the value of nearly 57 million euro should be completed by 2020.

 Investor Elektroprivreda BiH has provided 11.3 million of its own funds.
 The rest are the loan funds from the European financial institutions.
 The selected contractor is a joint venture of Austrian Strabag and Croatian Koncar.

 “This is a ‘turnkey’ contract type and it consists of three phases: design of dams, development of software and construction work and the testing and commissioning,” explains Sladoljud Pezerović, head of the group in BiH Strabag AG.

 At the location of the future construction site work will not be visible in the next six months, so it is necessary to do pre-project documentation, provide and deliver assembly equipment.

 Let us remind that the beginning of exploration work on the energy facility was announced back in 2010.
 Why was this project “on hold” for more than five years?
 From Elektroprivreda BiH they respond:

 The project HPP “Vranduk” includes the construction of complex hydroelectric production building whose design and preparation of construction demand many problems to be solved.
 Preparation of the construction of such a facility takes time and pulls a list of “invisible activities” exploration, research, screening, making the financial structure, resolving property and administrative issues approval of construction, procurement, etc.